On certain bilinear sums with modular square roots and applications: Introduction and main results

 whenever $N=Q^3\ge 1$. \end{theorem}

 This greatly simplifies the hypotheses on additive energies used in \cite{BaiLS}, replacing them by a single hypothesis which might be in reach of existing methods.

-It would be possible to work out a precise relation between $\eta$ and $\nu$ in \eqref{lssq} and Hypothesis \ref{hyp}, but this involves lengthy calculations which we have not carried out in this article to keep things as simple as possible. \\ \\ {\bf Acknowledgements.} The author would like to thank the Ramakrishna Mission Vivekananda Educational and Research Institute for excellent working conditions.
+It would be possible to work out a precise relation between $\eta$ and $\nu$ in \eqref{lssq} and Hypothesis \ref{hyp}, but this involves lengthy calculations which we have not carried out in this article to keep things as simple as possible. \\ \\ {\bf Acknowledgements.} The author would like to thank the anonymous referees for valuable comments.
+He also thanks the Ramakrishna Mission Vivekananda Educational and Research Institute for excellent working conditions.